Debian/dput-ng/docs/reference/checkers.rst

 .changes object, the current profile & a way to interface with the user.

-All checkers (at their core) should preform a single check (as simply as it can), and rither raise a subclass of :class:`dput.exceptions.CheckerException` or return normally.
+All checkers (at their core) should preform a single check (as simply as it can), and either raise a subclass of :class:`dput.exceptions.CheckerException` or return normally.

 How a checker is invoked